-Ask your baby’s healthcare provider about a "trial run" overnight stay in a parenting room at the hospital before your baby is discharged.
+Ask your baby’s healthcare provider about staying overnight in a parenting room at the hospital before your baby goes home.
 This can help you adjust to caring for your baby while healthcare providers are nearby for help and reassurance.
 You may also feel more confident taking your baby home when you know infant CPR and safety.

 Premature babies are at increased risk for sudden infant death syndrome (SIDS).
 You should always put your baby down to sleep on his or her back.